 top of page

-There are a lot of voice-over classes and coaching scams out there, and some of them are rather convincing.
-But just because a self-proclaimed "VO teacher" has been in a few big titles, DOES NOT mean they are qualified to teach...
-Always do your research and ask long-time industry professionals before committing to a VO teacher.
+It's okay to have high standards.
+Better to have high standards than to learn possibly incorrect information from an amateur or to accept sub-par advice from someone who doesn't know the current industry.
+There are a lot of voice-over classes and coaching services out there, and sometimes the sales pitch can be very convincing.
+But just because a self-proclaimed teacher has been in a few titles (no matter how big those titles may be), it does not mean they are qualified to teach.
+Always do your research and get multiple professional opinions before committing to a teacher for training.
 It could be detrimental to your career if you are being taught wrong or out-dated information, so be careful who you are learning from.
 Always consider their years of professional experience in the industry, how often they work each year, the number of major companies they do work for, etc...
-You can find a lot of this information on IMDb.com when searching for someone who specializes in character-based voice-over work, but make sure to always ask professionals before making a decision.
-Below is a list of red flags and tips to make sure you don't waste your money learning incorrect information from an amateur, or outdated information from an instructor who is without knowledge of the current voice-over market.
+You can find a lot of this information on IMDb.com when searching for someone who specializes in character-based voice acting work.
+Don't waste your money learning incorrect information from an amateur, or outdated information from an instructor who is without knowledge of the current voice-over market.
+Below is a list of red flags to be warry of in your search for professional training.

 Red Flag 2.
-If the studio or teacher includes a demo reel: This is a scam that is usually offered in group classes.
+If the studio or teacher includes a demo reel: This usually tends to be offered in group classes.
 Typically everyone in a group class is at different stages in their training, and not everyone is going to be ready to record a demo reel after just a few weeks of training.
-The demo reel "package deal" is just a way to bait people into thinking that they will save money.
+The demo reel "package deal" is sometimes just a way to bait people into thinking that it will save you money.
 But recording a demo before you're ready will only set you back and be a WASTE of money.

 Red Flag 4.
-If they don't have current work: If the instructor has not done work in the professional industry in the last 3 years, this could be a possible red flag.
+If they don't have current work: If the instructor has not done work in the professional industry in the last 5 years, this could be a possible red flag.
 You need to learn from someone who continues to work and knows the current industry (whether as a professional voice actor, casting director, or voice director).
-You don't want to learn outdated information from someone who is out-of-the-loop.
-If you're learning from a voice actor who is barely booking for themselves, what makes you think they're going to help YOU book??
+This industry is constantly changing, and you don't want to learn outdated information from someone who is out-of-the-loop.
+If you're learning from a voice actor who is barely booking for themselves lately, what makes you think they're going to help YOU book??

 1. What VO market are they working in?
 (The US, Canada, the UK, etc...)